Business Startup CostsUpdated March 2026

 LowNational avg: $105,000High

 What makes Great Falls's market for start a bakery distinct?
-Start with the labor market: a price-competitive market where providers work harder for each customer.
+Start with the labor market: a price-competitive market where local businesses work harder for each customer.
 Add in a housing market where the American Dream of owning a home is still financially realistic, and you begin to see why prices land where they do.
 Mild temperatures keep utility costs moderate, but the high cost of environmental compliance adds to construction and renovation budgets.

 What Matters Most